nagyrobert92/ReactJs-App/README.md

 Installation instructions:
 - git clone
 - install dependencies npm install
-- npm star
+- npm start

 What's this project is all about: <br>
-Real Time digital clock
+Real Time digital clock with userboard
+- toggle for user presence
+- toggle for lightswitch